linz/basemaps/docs/operator-guide/quick-start.md

 There are three options for LINZ basemaps server deployment

 - Using docker and `@basemaps/server`
-- Running `@basemaps/server` manually
+- Running `@basemaps/server` directly
 - Deploying `@basemaps/server` as a AWS Lambda Function

-The easiest option for running linz/basemaps is using `docker` and [@basemaps/server](https://github.com/linz/basemaps/pkgs/container/basemaps%2Fserver) container
+The easiest option for running linz/basemaps is using docker and [@basemaps/server container](https://github.com/linz/basemaps/pkgs/container/basemaps%2Fserver)

 As a base you will need some imagery, [docker](https://docs.docker.com/engine/install/) and the AWS Command line